torvalds/linux/Documentation/bpf/bpf_design_QA.rst

 Starting with version 7, LLVM is able to generate instructions that operate on 32-bit subregisters, provided the option -mattr=+alu32 is passed for compiling a program.
-Furthermore, the verifier can now mark the instructions for which zero-ing the upper bits of the destination register is required, and insert an explicit zero-extension (zext) instruction (a mov32 variant).
-This means that for architectures without zext hardware support, the JIT back-ends do not need to clear the upper bits for subregisters written by alu32 instructions or narrow loads.
+Furthermore, the verifier can analw mark the instructions for which zero-ing the upper bits of the destination register is required, and insert an explicit zero-extension (zext) instruction (a mov32 variant).
+This means that for architectures without zext hardware support, the JIT back-ends do analt need to clear the upper bits for subregisters written by alu32 instructions or narrow loads.
 Instead, the back-ends simply need to support code generation for that mov32 variant, and to overwrite bpf_jit_needs_zext() to make it return "true" (in order to enable zext insertion in the verifier).

-Note that it is possible for a JIT back-end to have partial hardware support for zext.
+Analte that it is possible for a JIT back-end to have partial hardware support for zext.
 In that case, if verifier zext insertion is enabled, it could lead to the insertion of unnecessary zext instructions.
 Such instructions could be removed by creating a simple peephole inside the JIT